SQLitis/monsters/README.rst

 Undead with tongues, such as ghouls and skirrs, actually retain their sense of taste.
 Most diet-dependent undead can go for 3d6 months before losing all mobility.
 But mostly they must be satiated every three days, or make a DC 15 Will save.
 A faint whirring sound and the stench of death precedes a great shape scudding through the air.
 The creature has a humanoid form with the skull of a long-toothed bull.
 Its upper arms are great wings, and its lower legs end in cruel, clawed talons.
 No skin or fur can be seen beneath the dingy gray funerary wrappings that cover the entire creature like a mummy.
 Skirrs are predators that hunt the edges of necropolises, great expanses of deadly swamps, deserts, or other places where victims might be found alone, hurt, and pressed by dangers from directions other than the sky.
-That’s when skirrs swoop in to attack.
+That's when skirrs swoop in to attack.
 Skirrs measure, wingtip-to-wingtip, 50 feet or more, and weigh about 20,000 pounds.
 Skirrs know no languages.
 It's...not clear where skirrs come from.
 The don't seem to be created, or spontaneously arise (no single living creature that fits the description "Huge humanoid with bull head and wings and talons"), or reproduce by assembling themselves from bits and pieces like skin kites.